Jittakorn-S/frontend-challenge/README.md

 # Frontend Challenge

 ## Overview
 Create a responsive weather application that allows users to search for cities and view current weather conditions.
-The app should feature a search box with suggestions, and detailed weather information for selected city.
-Users should be able to configure the temperature unit system (Kelvin, Fahrenheit, Celsius).
+The app should feature a search box with suggestions, and detailed weather information for selected city in Celsius degree.

 # Design Guideline
 This is just a guideline.
 You can adjust or totally redesign it as you see fit.